 Being able to specify skipping cyclic frames and determining the transmit time of a cyclic frame can be important.
 Complete the following steps in the Configuring Cyclic Frame Faulting NI VeriStand Help to create frame faulting channels.

 In NI VeriStand, outgoing frames can be disabled and triggered through the signal frame configuration page.
-In order to use these configurations, go through the Signal Frame Configuration Page NI VeriStand Help.
+To use these configurations, go through the Signal Frame Configuration Page NI VeriStand Help.

 NI LabVIEW gives you a single environment in which to acquire, analyze, and present your data and it abstracts low-level programming calls.
 NI LabVIEW gives the ability to completely customize your stand-alone measurement system.
 As described in the NI VeriStand introduction above, the NI-XNET platform includes a series of high-performance CAN, LIN, and FlexRay interfaces.
 These interfaces are optimized for applications that require real-time, high-speed manipulation of hundreds of CAN, LIN and FlexRay frames and signals, such as HIL simulation, rapid control prototyping, bus monitoring, automations control and more.
 Review this section of the article to get started with NI LabVIEW and NI-XNET.

 To get started with NI-XNET and NI LabVIEW the first step is to ensure the correct software is installed on the computer and the target.
-Go through the New Installation section of the Order of Installation for Multiple NI Hardware and Software Products knowledgebase in order to setup the system properly.
+Go through the New Installation section of the Order of Installation for Multiple NI Hardware and Software Products knowledgebase to set up the system properly.
 There are some notes included in this section below based on the hardware in the system.

 Browse examples by task, NI-XNET examples are under Hardware Input and Output.
 The examples are grouped by protocol in CAN, FlexRay and LIN folders.